 Every aspect of social distancing will be adhered to, in the pool, access and exit from the facilities.
 This is changing day by day so this may differ each week you attend.

-Will the classes numbers still be the same as before the closure?
+Will the class numbers still be the same as before the closure?

 Class numbers have reduced to reflect government guidelines.
 Beginner level max of 6 children, improver levels up to 8 children.
 All pre-school lessons a child must be accompanied in the water by an adult 16 years +